inspirehep/author.xml/README.md

 ### ORCID identifier
 This is the 'gold standard' when it comes to researcher digital identification.
 This persistent digital identifier distinguishes a researcher from every other researcher, and while INSPIRE-IDs are author identifiers used internally by INSPIRE, **ORCIDs are used across disciplines, institutions, funders, research platforms, and publishers**.

 Researchers are reccommended to use their [ORCID](https://orcid.org/) identifier.
-If they do not possess one, they should register for  an ORCID at [**register for an ORCID**](https://orcid.org/register).
+If they do not possess one, they should [**register for an ORCID**](https://orcid.org/register).
 This has to be done by the individual him/herself.

 After an author has obtained an ORCID, it is possible to connect this to his/her INSPIRE author profile at [Connecting ORCID to your INSPIRE author profile](https://inspirehep.net/help/knowledge-base/connect_orcid_author_profile/).